INTERNATIONAL DAY OF PRAYER FOR THE PERSECUTED CHURCH

 The church in Sri Lanka, which is rarely on the agenda of Christians in the UK, is under pressure as local authorities use a 2008 government circular to target churches and intimidate pastors.
 On November 20 we will be launching a petition calling for the withdrawal of the circular by the government in Colombo.
 Please use your church service on November 20 to collect as many signatures as possible from your Christian family.
 And let’s pray for the petition’s success so that churches in Sri Lanka can continue to be bold and shine the truth of the gospel into their local communities.

 Save the date.
-Look out for Petition forms for download and other special resources in the coming weeks.
+Look out for other resources (including a Prayer Guide) which will be added to this page over the coming weeks.
 Let’s stand as one with persecuted Christians in Sri Lanka!

 This event is endorsed by The Religious Liberty Commission (RLC) which is an association that brings together organisations working on behalf of persecuted Christians.
 The current RLC members are Release International, Open Doors (UK & Ireland) and Christian Solidarity Worldwide.
 Each of these organisations stand together to mark The International Day of Prayer and have a variety of resources which you can use at your event.
 Please use the links below to visit these other IDOP sites.